91³Ô¹ÏÍø

 Gas Light and Coke Company

 Founded by Frederick Albert Winsor (who also gave the world's first demonstration of street lighting by coal gas).
-Nationalised in 1949, becoming the major part of new North Thames Gas Board which was itself privatised in 1986.
+Nationalised in 1949, becoming the major part of new North Thames Gas Board.
+In 1973 all the area boards were merged to form British Gas.

 At nationalisation, 37 GLCC gasworks had already closed.
 Thirteen were still in operation: Becton, Bow Common, Brentford, Bromley, Fulham, Harrow and Stanmore, Kensal Green, Nine Elms, Shoreditch, Southall, Southend-on-Sea, Staines, Stratford.